-Advance parole for DACA: What is it?
-If you have DACA (Deferred Action for Childhood Arrivals) and want to take a trip outside of the country, you need to apply for advance parole.
+DACA and advance parole: What are they?
+If you have DACA and want to take a trip outside of the country, you need to apply for advance parole.
 You generally can’t reenter the United States without it.
-But what is advance parole?
-What are the benefits of advance parole?
+But what is it?
+What are the benefits of being paroled?
 How much does it cost?
 How long does it take?
 This article explains what advance parole is, who is eligible, how to apply, and answers the most commonly asked questions.

 Advance parole for DACA was put in place by the Obama Administration.
 Under the different presidential administrations, the program has at times been shut down.
-Although the Department of Homeland security (DHS) is not accepting initial daca applications, as of May 23, 2021, the U.S. Citizenship and Immigrations Services (USCIS) is currently accepting advance parole applications.
-Advance parole allows certain individuals to travel outside of the US without fear of being denied reentry.
+As of May 23, 2021, the U.S. Citizenship and Immigrations Services (USCIS) is currently accepting applications.
+This immigration beenfit allows certain individuals to travel outside of the US without fear of being denied reentry.

 For What Reasons Can I get Advance Parole for DACA?